blkdr/dotfiles/README.md

 > The versions of `awesomewm` and `termite` that I usually use come within Archlinux repos.
 I'm not using Archlinux for the moment so the instructions for these sections are outdated (and should be avoided).

-> Any related section will be marked with a "Deprecated" legend in the title.
+> Any related section will be marked with a "deprecated" legend in the title.

 My `awesomewm` and `termite` config uses the `lemon` font from the `artwiz` fonts.

-If you want to use another font you need to update the font variable on these files: `termite/config and `awesome/themes/powerarrow-dark/theme.lua`
+If you want to use another font you need to update the font variable on these files: `termite/config` and `awesome/themes/powerarrow-dark/theme.lua`

-### Install the artwiz fonts
+### Install the artwiz fonts (deprecated)

 For archlinux run